Ido Drent: Personal life

 Drent is heavily involved in exercise and loves coffee.
-He has a strong Christian faith and a commitment to stay celibate until marriage.
+He has a strong Christian faith and made a commitment to stay celibate until marriage.
 In April 2011 Drent announced he was engaged to makeup artist Mandy Hodges via his Facebook page.
 After dating for seven months, the two wed in December 2011 in a ceremony attended by family, friends, and co-stars.
 They have a son and a daughter.

 Activism

 Drent has been an ambassador for the 40 Hour Famine in 2010, 2011 and 2012, in which he helped needy children in East Timor.
 He was involved in a run which involved running 20 km a day for a week to raise money for Ronald McDonald House Charities.
 However, Drent was forced to drop out following feeling very ill and fearing he may have meningitis.
 Drent is also an advocate for anti-smoking New Zealand.